qc-tum/chemtensor/README.md

 ```
 Currently, this will compile the unit tests, which you can run via `./chemtensor_test`, as well as the demo examples and Python module library.

-To build the corresponding Python package directly, run
+To build the corresponding Python package directly, ensure that the Python [build](https://pypi.org/project/build/) tool is installed, and run
 ```bash
 python3 -m build . --wheel
 pip3 install dist/chemtensor-...whl